exmalcom/Inventory-Management-System/README.md

 # Project: Back-End Web Application

 This project is a back-end web application developed as a culmination of the knowledge and skills I gained during my training with Bayan Academy.
-It demonstrates proficiency in building robust, scalable, and efficient server-side applications, with a focus on modern web development practices and technologies.
+It demonstrates proficiency in building scalable, and efficient server-side applications.

 Key Features
 Modular Architecture: Clean, maintainable, and well-structured code.